tripathysamapika5/aws-automation-boto3/readme.md

 ```

-also create a user with admin access with name samapika
+also create a user with admin access with name samapika and configure it as default profile and also under profile name samapika

 ```
+aws configure
 aws configure --profile samapika
 ```

 # Check your AWS configration profiles by following commands